department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 The response includes the overall eligibility decision and the individual details (patient address, eligibility codes, nearby facilities, etc.) that were used to compute it.

-For additional details, refer to the OpenAPI documentation on the [Lighthouse Developer Portal](https://developer.va.gov/explore/health/docs/community_care).

 Sample request: